2023 Singapore Grand Prix Weekend Information

 Max Verstappen (Red Bull)

-Pirelli have not yet announced that the C3, C4 and C5 tyre compounds will be used at the 2023 Singapore Grand Prix.
-The C3, C4 and C5 compounds were also used in 2022.
+Pirelli will supply the C3, C4 and C5 tyre compounds at the 2024 Singapore Grand Prix.
+The C3, C4 and C5 compounds were also used in 2023.

 WHAT HAPPENED LAST TIME AT THE SINGAPORE GRAND PRIX?